Reflection Dentistry 1502 Bishop Rd SW

 Natural Looks

-Implants look similar to crowns and when done properly, both are not distinguishable from your other natural teeth.
-Once a crown is placed and your implant is complete, you won’t even think about it being different from your other teeth.
+Implants look similar to crowns, and when dentists place them properly, both are indistinguishable from your other natural teeth.
+Once your dentist places a crown and completes your implant, you won’t even think about it being different from your other teeth.
 It will look natural to you and others and will feel as comfortable as having your own tooth back.

-Dr. Cramer has placed many implants over his career and they are absolutely the best options for replacing missing teeth.
-Your existing bone structure and available space determine whether or not you are a candidate for implants.
-At Cramer Dentistry, we utilize a Cone Beam Scan to view the exact bone level and accurate plan for placement of the implant.
-These measurements will help determine if implants are right for you.
-If you’re interested in replacing missing teeth, ask your hygienist and doctor about it at your next visit, or give us a call to schedule!
+Dr. Cramer has placed many implants over his career and considers them the best options for replacing missing teeth.
+Your existing bone structure and available space determine whether you are a candidate for implants.
+At Cramer Dentistry, we use a Cone Beam Scan to view the exact bone level and accurately plan for implant placement.

 American College of Prosthodontists